GSA-TTS/identity-handbook/_articles/appdev-deploy.md

        - Tag version: leave blank for now -- will fill in with the final tag on `stages/prod` from the last step
        - Release title: `RC #{SPRINT-NUMBER}`
        - *Save* the draft, do not publish as a pre-release
-   1. Release manager shares the draft release on #login-product with `@login-ux-team` to review content for plain language.
+   1. Release manager shares the draft release on #login-appdev with `@login-ux-team` to review content for plain language.
-   1. Release manager shares the draft release on #login-product with `@login-product-team` to ensure that no changes in the release are missing.
+   1. Release manager shares the draft release on #login-appdev with `@login-product-team` to ensure that no changes in the release are missing.
    1. Once approved, the release manager ensures all updates are saved in the release notes on GitHub.

 ### Release notes templates